swannodette/logic-tutorial/README.md

 user=> (load "logic_tutorial/tut1")
 ```

-You'll see some harmless warning, then run the following:
+You'll see some harmless warnings, then run the following:

 ```clj
 user=> (in-ns 'logic-tutorial.tut1)